Design audits for healthcare and fintech SaaS — including AI-readiness for Claude Code, Figma Make, and Cursor.

 Written brief + 60-minute readout

-A stakeholder-ready audit document and a live 60-minute walkthrough.
-Findings are sized to what the org can actually act on next quarter, not a wishlist.
+A stakeholder-ready PDF, a Loom walkthrough, a Notion- or Linear-ready issue list, and a live 60-minute readout.
+Findings are sized to what the org can act on next quarter — not a wishlist.

 Days 9 — 14